fal-ai/dbt-fal/docs/datadog_event.md

 configuration.api_key['appKeyAuth'] = os.getenv("DD_APP_KEY")
 ```

-Get you model as a pandas DataFrame by using the `ref` function and `context` variable:
+Get you model as a pandas DataFrame by using the `ref` function and the `context` variable:

 ```python
 df = ref(context.current_model.name)